browserstate/history.js/README.md

 - Provide a backwards compatible experience for Browsers which do not support HTML5's State Management
 - Provide a backwards campatible experience for Browsers which do not support HTML4's OnHashChange
 - Follow the original API's as much as possible
-- Support for traditional anchors
+- Support for traditional anchors *- yet to complete*
 - Support as many javascript frameworks as possible via adapters.

 Licensed under the New BSD License, Copyright 2011 Benjamin Arthur Lupton